dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 stack from the ground up, as grandiose as that sounds.

-It started with [mesh-networked routers that sell internet access for sats], and culminated in a new way to build self-organizing ad-hoc networks.
+It started with [mesh-networked routers that sell internet access for sats], and culminated in [a new way to build self-organizing ad-hoc networks][FIPS].
 Networks that work independently of the underlying transport layer, whether it be ethernet cables, Bluetooth, LORA, Tor, direct WiFi, or even sound waves.
 Without relying on IP addresses, DNS authorities, or any other entity that might be able to rug-pull you.
 Device to device, self-organizing, peer-to-peer.
 As it should be.

 While [FIPS] is still in its early days, it is amazing to see that something that was a crazy idea just a couple months ago is now live, with nodes and